 "In large, modern economies like the US and Australia, consumer spending is a major element of economic activity," says Andrew Garrett.
-"So falling consumer sentiment shows up in weaker corporate balance sheets and, eventually, stock market performance."
+"So falling consumer sentiment shows up in weaker corporate balance sheets, emptier government coffers and, eventually, stock market performance."